German bombing of Britain, 1914–1918: New year raids

 The raid prompted alarmist stories about German agents using car headlights to guide Zeppelins to their targets.
 The first Navy attempts to bomb London, made by L8, failed due to poor weather.
 (Note: Zeppelin production numbers were in a sequence from LZ1 to LZ112 for airships built during the war.
 The Navy used the prefix L for their Zeppelins and the Army Z, later amended to LZ and not always consistent with the production number used by the Zeppelin firm.
 Schütte-Lanz airships were always SL, from SL1 to SL22.)
 The first attempt was made on 26 February but was abortive due to headwinds.
 A second attempt ended when the airship flew below the cloud base to check its position and found itself over Belgian army positions near Ostend.
 The Zeppelin was riddled by small-arms fire and landed near Tienen, where it was destroyed by high winds.
 A four-airship raid by the Army on 17 March ran into fog and was abandoned, one airship bombing Calais and being damaged on landing.
 On 20 March the three remaining Army airships set off to bomb Paris and one was lost on the return journey.
 Two Navy raids failed due to bad weather on 14 and 15 April, and it was decided to delay further attempts until the more capable P-class Zeppelins were in service.

-The Army received the first P-class Zeppelin, LZ38 (Hauptmann Erich Linnarz) raided Ipswich on 29/30 April and Southend on 9/10 May.
-An Imperial Order dated 12 February authorised the bombing of the London docks, which was interpreted by the German General Staff as permitting bombing targets east of Charing Cross.
+The Army received the first P-class Zeppelin, LZ38 (Hauptmann Erich Linnarz), that raided Ipswich on 29/30 April and Southend on 9/10 May.
+An Imperial Order dated 12 February authorised the bombing of the London docks, which was interpreted by the German General Staff as permission to bomb targets east of Charing Cross.
 This interpretation was formally accepted by the Kaiser on 5 May 1915.
-LZ38 also attacked Dover and Ramsgate on 16/17 May, where, over Dover at 2:25 a.m., it was illuminated by searchlights, the first such event in the war.
+LZ 38 also attacked Dover and Ramsgate on 16/17 May, where, over Dover at 2:25 a.m., it was illuminated by searchlights, the first such event in the war.
 Anti-aircraft fire induced Linnarz to dump his bombs on Oxney, to no effect.
-Flight Sub-Lieutenant Redford Mulock, a Canadian member of the Royal Naval Air Service (RNAS), flew an Avro from Westgate-on-Sea, carrying two incendiary bombs and two hand-grenades and caught up with LZ 38 as it bombed.
+Flight Sub-Lieutenant Redford Mulock, a Canadian member of the Royal Naval Air Service (RNAS), flew an Avro carrying two incendiary bombs and two hand-grenades from Westgate-on-Sea and caught up with LZ 38 as it bombed.
 Linnarz ordered the Zeppelin to climb rapidly before Mulock could attack and turned north, floating above the Goodwin Sands, where engine-trouble forced him to turn for home.
-Mulock followed the Zeppelin, climbing steadily to 7000 ft, as far as the West Hinder lightship but could not catch up.
+Mulock followed the Zeppelin, climbing steadily to 7000 ft, as far as the West-Hinder lightship but could not catch up.